Digitisation and automation made it quick and easy to extend personal attention to anyone requiring it at the moment.

 Talk to the people around you how they feel about telemarketing calls and take note of what they love and hate.
-And add your personal reactions to telemarketing as well.
+Then, add your personal reactions to telemarketing as well.
 It’s a little thing which can go a long way towards crafting better approaches and plans.

 Telemarketing can be intimidating to even the most hardened salesperson.
 But that doesn’t have to mean it has to be difficult.

 Direct mail marketing and telemarketing done right

-In my time as a business coach, I have seen too many business owners who are simply out of their depth or who lack the skills to effectively run a small business.
+In my time doing business coaching, I have seen too many business owners who are simply out of their depth or who lack the skills to effectively run a small business.

-If you feel like your business just isn’t working for you any more and you feel like something needs to change, set up a time to talk with me.
+If you feel like your business just isn’t working for you anymore, and you feel like something needs to change, set up a time to talk with me.
 I’ll help you learn to love your business again and get you moving back to where you want to go.
 Contact me now.

 You can also discover more advice on how to improve your business when you purchase my new book, So… How’s Business?